Search for Resources

 • how to harvest and save the seeds from these plants

-• how to grow the plants indoors
+• how to grow the plants in containers

 Relevant Curriculum Units